 Should You Order Diamonds Online?

 When confronted with the dilemma of buying diamonds online or offline, some people would prefer the latter option (offline).
 Nothing beats the thrill of walking down to an Austin diamond store, checking out the displays, and making your purchase.
-However, have you ever considered how inconveniencing it is?
-On the other hand, buying diamonds online comes with a host of benefits, such as comfort and convenience in one package.
+However, have you ever considered how inconvenient it is?
+On the other hand, buying loose diamonds online has many benefits, such as comfort and convenience in one package.
 You can place your orders regardless of your location within the city.

-In most cases, the store will ship your order within a few hours.
-As is evident, you do not have to go out of your schedule to make a purchase.
+The store will usually ship your order within a few hours.
+As is evident, you can make a purchase without going out of your schedule.

-Another benefit of buying diamonds online in Austin is that you are likely to get better bargains.
+Another benefit of buying diamonds online is that you will likely get better bargains.
 Most diamond stores in Austin have websites, and once you are on them, you should first check out the store's history and background.
 Stores with experience spanning several decades are your best bet when looking for high-quality gems.

 After checking the background information of a diamond outlet, sample the offers in their displays.
 Reputable stores display as much information as possible on their available offers.
 Check the categories available—for instance, a category listing the different carat weights on offer.

 As you go about it, check how easy it is to use the website.
-Most diamond stores have fairly intuitive web interfaces, thereby making it easy for you to navigate the store's multiple features.
+Most diamond stores have fairly intuitive web interfaces, making navigating the store's multiple features easy.

-Another crucial thing to check before ordering a diamond from an Austin store is their support.
-If a store takes a long time to reply to a simple inquiry, it may not be your best bet.
+Another crucial factor to check before ordering a diamond from an Austin store is their customer support.
+It may not be your best bet if a store takes a long time to reply to a simple inquiry.
 Insist on stores with a responsive customer care desk, available nearly round-the-clock.
-Most importantly, you should settle on a diamond store that comes with favorable returns policies.
+Most importantly, it would help to settle on a diamond store with favorable return policies.
 It is common to receive deliveries that fail to meet your expectations; in such cases, returns are inevitable.

 The experience of buying diamonds in Austin comes with mixed feelings, which especially applies to online purchases.
-You never know what to expect until the order gets to you, and so your best bet is to choose a reputable online dealer, like the ones highlighted here.
+You never know what to expect until the order gets to you, so your best bet is to choose a reputable online dealer like the ones highlighted here.
 But if you insist on a brick-and-mortar store, you will be better off shopping at the Austin Diamonds District.
-There, not only will you get more decent bargains in terms of quality and variety, but the prices will be reasonably low as well.
+Not only will you get more decent bargains in quality and variety, but the prices will also be reasonably low.